gicentre/litvis/documents/tutorials/introduction/intro1.md

 ```
 ````

-If you open the preview pane, you should see output similar to the following:
+If you open the preview pane (in Atom, select `Packages->Markdown Preview Enhanced with litvis->Toggle` or the keyboard shortcut `Shift-Ctrl-M`), you should see output similar to the following:

 ![helloLitvis](images/hello1.png)